strah19/polaris/dev/dev/daily.md

 - I was able to get the other symbol table to work, I just need to make sure default values are working
 #### 6/20/2023
 - Fixed issue with default values.
 I got rid of the Vector and am using a standard array, I should do this with all the values in the AST.h and remove anything using Vectors.
+- I realized I was not doing any semantic checks on arguments so right now I am trying to find a solution to getting access to function data from a function call.
+- A semantic bug has been found, it crashes when it tries to convert an identifier (I think).
+- I think I need to create a CAST opcode.
+So when the semantic analyzer sees an id that needs to be casted, it adds that info to its AST and then the code generator sees that and adds a cast opcode.